MSt in Classical Armenian Studies

 You do not need to make contact with the department before you apply but you are encouraged to visit the relevant departmental webpages to read any further information about your chosen course.

-If you have questions about the course, you may contact the Calouste Gulbenkian Professor of Armenian Studies, Professor Theo M van Lint or direct your questions in the first instance to the course administrator via the contact details provided on this page.
+If you have questions about the course, you may contact the Calouste Gulbenkian Professor of Armenian Studies, Professor Theo M van Lint or direct your questions in the first instance to the graduate administrator via the contact details provided on this page.

 Completing your application